TechHog8984/Drawing-API-Helper/docs/documentation.md

 >   - ### This is a list of all default Object Properties:
 >     - #### \_\_exists \<bool>:
 >         - #### Must be accessed throught rawget.
->         - #### Becomes false whenever you destroy an Object.
+>         - #### Becomes false whenever you destroy the Object.
 >     - #### Name \<string>:
 >         - #### Determines what should be returned when you tostring the Object.
 >     - #### ClassName \<string>:
 >         - #### Determines the default Name of an object, if nothing is provided.
->         - #### Is READONLY, meaning that you cannot change this (although if you really want to, you can just view the source and use rawget & rawset.)
+>         - #### Is READONLY, meaning that you cannot change this (although for advanced users wanting to make use this to make custom objects, you can view the source code and use rawget and rawset.)
 >     - #### Visible \<boolean>:
 >         - #### Determines whether the object is visible or not (whether you can see it or not, true being you can see the object and false being you cannot.)
 >     - #### ZIndex \<number>: